DavesCodeMusings/ftpdlite/SAMPLE.md

 # Sample Sessions
 My standard stress test is transferring a 128 kbps joint stereo MP3 file of Rick Astley's 1987 hit song, Never Gonna Give You Up (about 3.25MB) from a Raspberry Pi to FTPdLite on an ESP32-S3.
 The upload is successful, but not speedy, at about 30 kB/sec.
 Download is twice as fast, at about 60 kB/sec.
 It's kind of like Napster on a 56k modem.
-But, no errors and no stalls.
+But, no errors and no stalls, so I'd call it a win.
 Downloads with wget are also tested.

 ## Passive FTP Transfer with tnftp Client
 Using a Raspberry Pi 2B with Raspberry Pi OS Lite (no-GUI) and a command-line client, I uploaded to the ESP32 and then downloaded again.